LNKeat/dance_events_front/README.md

 A single page web application to help track dance events for future planning.
 A user can add and remove dance events to their list.
 They easily see, by color coding, the expense rating for each dance event in order to budget accordingly.
 Dance events can be searched by location and by expense rating.

 # Motivation
-When it comes to hobbies, my strength is in my vision and less in my planning the details and budget.
-Since I am building a full stack SPA using React for the front-end and Active Record with Sinatra for the back-end I thought I would also create a simple application that makes the cost of events clear across a timeline since the events will be listed in order by date, by default.
+When it comes to hobbies, tracking the details and budget for festivities should be simple.
+Building a single page application to display event details (such as location, date and whether it's affordable) seemed like a great way to practice building a full stack application.

 # Getting Started with Create React App